jakeyjake88/RemindMe/DesignDocument.md

 <b> U4. </b> As a user, I want to be able to add a new task using the date and time for which the task is due.

-<b>U5.</b> As a working professional, I want to be able to invite my co-workers to participate in a to-do list so we can manage our workload for the day.

-<b>U6.</b> As a user, I want to be able to see only 10 tasks per page on my daily to-do list.

-<b>U7. </b> As a user, I want to be able to see 15 tasks per page on my all-time tasks list.

-<b>U8. </b> As a RemindMe user, I want to be able to sign up for SMS texts for certain reminders.

 <b>U9. </b> As a web user, I want to be able to comfortably utilize this application from the comfort of my PC.

-<b>U10. </b> As a person with a busy schedule, I want to be able to set up recurring tasks, so that I can be reminded to do regular activities like taking medication, paying bills, and doing exercise.

 <h1> 4.
 Scope </h1>